 - Comics and Graphic Novels: Zack Kruse, firstname.lastname@example.org

-- Crime in Fact and Fiction: Joe Baumstarck, University of Louisville, email@example.com
+- Crime and Scandal in Fact and Fiction: Joe Baumstarck, University of Louisville, email@example.com

 - Dance: Mark Broomfield, SUNY Geneseo, firstname.lastname@example.org